fkasper/sitrep-frontend/README.md

 [![Build Status](https://travis-ci.org/fkasper/sitrep-frontend.svg?branch=master)](https://travis-ci.org/fkasper/sitrep-frontend)

 Component for running frontend parts of SITREP.
 This project is very much work in progress but should evolve quickly over the next month.
+It uses react.js on both, server and client side.
+It

 ## Architecture